How to Remove “Any Search Manager” (Mac)

 Delete Unwanted App

-4. Drag "Any Search Manager" to Trash Bin to delete the application from Mac.
+4. Drag the suspicious file to the Trash Bin to delete the application from Mac.

 5. Right-click on Trash icon and click on Empty Trash.